 Figure 7.
 Comparison between the errors of position measurement (rotary encoder and ultrasonic sensor) and the final estimated position through SDF.

-The errors related to the encoder measurement are lower.
+There are less errors related to the encoder measurement.
 However, the measurement value is usually higher than the value of the target.
-Probably, this behaviour is attributable to the sequential code of the task S2.
+This behaviour is probably attributable to the sequential code of the S2 task.
 The average error is around 2 mm.

-Table 5: Measurement data, in mm.
+Table 5: Measurement data (mm).